cloki0610/CI-Portfolio-Project-2/README.md

 ![html tag issue](readme-img/bug_1.png)
 The html validator spot an issue and said the div tag should not be the child of button.

-The solution is change <div> tag into <span> tag.
+The solution is change **div** tag into **span** tag.
 * Responsive problems

 In the previous version, the footer are not correctly display on the bottom of the screen,

 or display on the bottom of the screen but covered the main content.

-At last with mentor's help, I use a solution from css-tricks.com to fix this problem.
+At last with mentor's help, I use a solution from css-tricks.com to solve the problem.
 ### **Unfixed Bugs**
 Maybe some offset issues still extist, but I have try my best to solve it.